demisto/content-docs/content-repo/extra-docs/integrations/saml-pingone.md

 ## SAML 2.0 Overview

-This definition of SAML 2.0 is taken from the [SAML 2.0 page in Wikipedia](https://en.wikipedia.org/wiki/SAML_2.0).

-Security Assertion Markup Language 2.0 (SAML 2.0) is a version of the SAML standard for  exchanging authentication and authorization data between security domains.
-SAML 2.0 is an  XML-based protocol that uses security tokens containing assertions to pass information  about a principal (usually an end user) between a SAML authority, named an Identity  Provider, and a SAML consumer, named a Service Provider.
-SAML 2.0 enables web-based  authentication and authorization scenarios including cross-domain single sign-on (SSO),  which helps reduce the administrative overhead of distributing multiple authentication  tokens to the user.
+Security Assertion Markup Language 2.0 (SAML 2.0) is a version of the SAML standard.
+It uses security tokens for exchanging authentication and authorization data between security domains.

 ## Definitions

-These parameters are part of the configuration process.
+The following parameters are part of the configuration process.

 | **Parameter** | **Value** |
 | --- | --- |